SandeepSis0diya/Personal-projects/Vulnerable-AD/Readme.md

-Harry Is Member of Rdp group So that it cn make remote desktop connection
+### Harry Is Member of Rdp and winrm group So that it cn make remote desktop connection